keshavberiwala/Challenge/README.txt

 TESTING
 I tested my code with an online dictionary.
 I have included the test results (as a screenshot) and the dictionary as text.txt

+I also tested with the input given in the question specs.
+It is included as ‘Test - Given Input’ and ‘given_test.txt’

 NOTES for possible mismatches in expected output: